Guide to the James Iredell Sr. and James Iredell Jr. papers 1724-1890 and undated

 There are also typed copies of letters.
 These materials include twentieth-century reproductions of letters included in the Rubenstein Library’s collections, as well as letters from other archives.
 These two bodies of materials are housed in separate folders.
 The folder containing copies of letters not in Duke’s collection also contains typed lists of people and places referenced in the letters.

-The legal papers includes legal answers of defendants Robert Hudson (7 August 1777) and Wilson Blount, an address to the General Assembly of N.C. from 8 January 1779, and three land deeds.
+Includes legal answers of defendants Robert Hudson (7 August 1777) and Wilson Blount, an address to the General Assembly of N.C. from 8 January 1779, and three land deeds.

-This diverse series contains materials documenting the birth of James Iredell Jr. and his siblings, handwritten genealogies for the family’s Irish and Scottish roots and a sketch of its coat of arms, an address to members of an unidentified Grand Jury, a text by Iredell on the coffee plant (including some sort of encryption), various invitations, copies of poems, and information for James Jr.’s time at Princeton College.
+Contains materials documenting the birth of James Iredell Jr. and his siblings, handwritten genealogies for the family’s Irish and Scottish roots and a sketch of its coat of arms, an address to members of an unidentified Grand Jury, a text by Iredell on the coffee plant (including some sort of encryption), various invitations, copies of poems, and information for James Jr.’s time at Princeton College.

 Miscellaneous materials include a December 16, 1807 text, signed by a number of individuals including Iredell Jr., requesting that the U.S. Congress establish a mail boat at the N.C. town of Washington, a bill of mortgage from Nathaniel Nickerson from 1805, and a list of “Scholars at the Edenton Academy” examined on 28 August 1801.